Skip to main content

 Fit

-Overall I find the Schuberth C5 to be very comfortable indeed, the package coming together well to fit securely, while remaining all-day-comfortable.
-Of course, we’ve all got different-shaped heads, but I’d be surprised if most people couldn’t find a good fit with this level of customisation in a decent store.
-I should point out that I usually get on well with Arai, HJC and Shoei, but have struggled with Schuberths in the past; this one fits me great with no need for customisation.
+Of course, we’ve all got different-shaped heads, but I’d be surprised if most people couldn’t find a good fit with the level of customisation available in a decent store.
+I should point out that I usually get on well with Arai, HJC and Shoei, but have struggled with Schuberths in the past; this one is almost perfect.

 My glasses fit easily into the Schuberth, so no problems there either.